Skip to main content

 Lactobacillus brevis SBC8803 and Improved Skin Hydration

-Research synthesisLow evidenceMixed effect size10 studies · 10 beneficial · 0 neutral · 0 harmful
+Research synthesisLow evidenceSmall effect10 studies · 10 beneficial · 0 neutral · 0 harmful

 • Effective dose range: 25-50 mg/day

-• Studied populations: Adults with slightly elevated transepidermal water loss; healthy middle-aged women
+• Studied populations: adults with slightly elevated transepidermal water loss, healthy middle-aged Japanese women

 Caveats: Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
 Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Most studies are reviews citing the same primary RCT, which itself reported marginal, non-significant findings; independent replication with larger samples is needed.
+Most studies were reviews citing the same primary RCT, so the evidence base is narrower than the total count suggests.

 10 of 10 papers